hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Like many authors, now, of self renown,
 >
-> Curses the taste and judgment of the town;
+> Curses the taste and judgement of the town;
 >
 > Yet still writes on, and, for excuse, pretends
 >